luansmelo/createAndInviteSlack/README.md

-# Create channels and invite people to slack channels
+# Create and invite people to slack channels